ionic-enterprise/tutorials/docs/portals/training/ios/01-getting-started.md

 import Admonition from '@theme/Admonition';

-iOS developers configure Portals that present web apps mobile applications.
-Communication through a Portal can be achieved, allowing native iOS code to interact with web code, and vice versa.
+iOS developers configure Portals that present web experiences within mobile applications and use the Portals iOS library to allow native iOS code to interact with web code, and vice versa.

 In this training module, you will take an existing iOS app and learn how to: